Gray-Box Nonlinear Feedback Optimization

 \section{Introduction}

-Efficient steady-state operation is crucial for engineering systems, e.g., power grids, process control systems, and communication networks \cite{simonetto2020time,hauswirth2021optimization,krishnamoorthy2022real}.
-To this end, numerical optimization offers solutions based on an explicit formulation of the problem, e.g., an economic efficiency objective together with constraints that encode the input-output map and forecasts or anticipated statistics of disturbances.
-While these solutions are ready to be implemented in an offline and feedforward fashion, their effectiveness may be jeopardized if the complex plant and unmeasured disturbances cannot be accurately modeled.
+Efficient steady-state operation is crucial for engineering systems, e.g., power grids, process control systems, and communication networks \cite{simonetto2020time}.
+To this end, numerical optimization provides tractable solutions based on an explicit problem formulation, e.g., an economic efficiency objective together with constraints that encode the input-output map and forecasts or anticipated statistics of disturbances.
+While these solutions are ready to be implemented in an offline and feedforward fashion, their effectiveness may be jeopardized if the complex plant and unmeasured disturbances are not accurately modeled.
 Given the extensive use of feedback control for adaptation and robustness, it is desirable to pursue an optimal steady-state behavior through a closed-loop paradigm.